 The current sector allocations for snowy grouper were implemented through Regulatory Amendment 20 to the Snapper Grouper FMP (SAFMC 2015).
 The Council used the average landings from 1986 through 2005 to determine the 83% commercial 17% recreational allocation.
-Alternative 1 (No Action) would retain the allocation percentages but apply them to the updated ACL determine in Action 2.
-Alternative 2 would use the average landings of updated (FES recreational landings) from 1986-2005.
+Alternative 1 (No Action) would retain the allocation percentages but apply them to the updated ACL determination in Action 2.
+Alternative 2 would use the average landings of updated (FES recreational landings) from 1986-2005 to determine the allocation percentages and apply those percentages to the updated ACL determination in Action 1.